 - Linear verses exponential functions and models and equivalent expressions

 - Exam 3 and characteristics of a good graph

 - Solving symbolically and average rate of change

-- Practical meaning average rates of change, Exam 4 and linear regression
+- Average rate of change, Exam 4 and linear regression

 - Final Exam

 Monday, March 19 is the last day a student can process an officially withdrawal from a class to avoid a failing grade.

 There are many online videos on Algebra I topics.
 As with anything viewed on the Web, one should first sift through and determine which information is of value and actually correct.
 The director of the Developmental Mathematics Program recommends Algebra I students view the Khan Academy videos for Pre-Algebra and Algebra I.